mckinsey/vizro/vizro-ai/docs/pages/user-guides/faq.md

 !!!
 Warning

-    Users are recommended to exercise caution and to research and understand the selected Large Language Model (LLM) before using `vizro_ai`.
+    Users are recommended to exercise caution and to research and understand the selected large language model (LLM) before using `vizro_ai`.
     Users should be cautious about sharing or inputting any personal or sensitive information.

     **Data is sent to model vendors if you connect to LLMs via their APIs.**